Sarah House Board of Directors/Trustees

 Join the Sarah House Board of Directors

 We are currently seeking individuals to join the Sarah House Board of Directors.
-If you are interested becoming a board member or for more information, please click on the attached application form.
+If you are interested in becoming a board member or for more information, please click on the attached application form.

 Founder, Sarah House; RN Home Health Care and StarShine Hospice of Cincinnati Children’s Hospital Medical Center

 Working in the medical profession has been a life-long calling for Kim and one she considers a privilege and a blessing.
-Kim has devoted her life’s work to primarily caring for ill children; including medically fragile children in need of private duty nursing and an occasional respite, as well as dying children in Hospice.
+She has devoted her life’s work to primarily caring for ill children; including medically fragile children in need of private duty nursing and an occasional respite, as well as dying children on hospice.
 Kim has worked in pediatrics for the majority of her nursing career at Cincinnati Children’s Hospital Medical Center.
 She is currently employed full-time as a liaison resource nurse for CCHMC’s home health care agency.
-In this role Kim helps to prepare parents and caregivers how to safely care for their child’s health care needs at home.
+In this role, Kim helps to prepare parents and caregivers on how to safely care for their child’s health care needs at home.
 She also coordinates care related to discharge planning from the hospital to home.
-Kim’s devotion to the mission and vision of Sarah House, coupled with her years of experience in caring for medically fragile children and their families, as well as serving on the board of directors, provides her with great insight into how Sarah House should operate and continues to be an advocate for children and families in need of respite
+Kim’s devotion to the mission and vision of Sarah House, coupled with her years of experience in caring for medically fragile children and their families, as well as serving on the board of directors, provides her with great insight into how Sarah House should operate and continues to be an advocate for children and families in need of respite.

-Kim is married and lives with her husband Bob in the Colerain township area.
-Even though they had the unfortunate loss of Sarah at age 16 to childhood cancer, they have raised 3 other children to adulthood and have 2 adorable grand-children!
+Kim is married and lives with her husband Bob in the Colerain Township area.
+Even though they had the unfortunate loss of Sarah at age 16 to childhood cancer, they have raised 3 other children to adulthood and have 2 adorable grandchildren!

 Nancy Stiefvater, Secretary